grreuze/Utils/README.md

 ## RealTimeClock
 A basic Canvas displaying HH:MM real time.

-## Vignette
-A better looking, more efficient and colourable vignetting effect.
-Looks good on any resolution since it does not use a texture.

-## Radial Blur
-A very simple Radial Blur image effect.

 ## Title Screen
 A default starting screen with "start" and "exit" buttons.
 Works with mouse, keyboard and gamepad seamlessly.